scy/autosnap/README.md

 Long story: Read [my talk description][lpcm], but it’s in German only.

+## Project status
+Since March 2013, I am no longer developing or maintaining autosnap, as my experiment has ended.
+It was an interesting experience, and if I find the time, I’ll possibly write something about it.

+I _may_ support you if you have questions, issues and, most importantly, are interested in becoming the new maintainer of this project, but I don’t feel obliged to.
+If I don’t feel like solving your problem or helping you out, you’re on your own.
+Sorry, but I have other things to do.

 ## What do I need?
 autosnap is flexible.
 Feel free to implement your own methods and maybe send me patches.
+But please note that autosnap is no longer actively maintained or under development.
+If you want to take over the project, contact me.

 What you most definitely need: Something that shoots photos of yourself.
 The code currently supports Android devices running [Tasker][tasker] and [FolderSync][foldersync] (both are paid apps) as well as Macs running [imagesnap][] and Linux boxes with [fswebcam][].